Skip to content

 That said, because PydanticAI uses Pydantic, and Pydantic uses type hints as the definition for schema and validation, some types (specifically type hints on parameters to tools, and the result_type arguments to Agent) are used at runtime.

-We (the library developers) have messed up if type hints are confusing you more than they're help you, if you find this, please create an issue explaining what's annoying you!
+We (the library developers) have messed up if type hints are confusing you more than helping you, if you find this, please create an issue explaining what's annoying you!

 In particular, agents are generic in both the type of their dependencies and the type of results they return, so you can use the type hints to ensure you're using the right types.